sass/embedded-host-node/CONTRIBUTING.md

 * `--<type>-ref`: A Git reference for the GitHub repository of the package to clone.

-* `--<type>-version`: The released version of the package to use.
-This isn't available for `api`, because the JS API definition doesn't have its own tagged versions.

 By default:

-* This uses the version of the embedded protocol and compiler specified by `protocol-version` and `compiler-version` in `package.json`, *unless* these versions end in `-dev` in which case it checks out the latest revision on GitHub.
+* This uses the version of the embedded protocol and compiler specified by `protocol-version` in `package.json`, *unless* that version ends in `-dev` in which case it checks out the latest revision on GitHub.

-* This uses the JS API definition from the latest revision on GitHub.
+* This uses the embedded compiler version and JS API definition from the latest revision on GitHub.

-`npm run init` chooses the Dart Sass version as follows:

-* If a released version of the embedded compiler was specified, it uses the version of Dart Sass compiled into that release.
+* This uses the Dart Sass version from the latest revision on GitHub, unless the embedded `--compiler-path` was passed in which case it uses whatever version of Dart Sass that package references.

-* If `--compiler-path` was specified, it uses the version of Dart Sass linked to that compiler.

-* If the embedded compiler was cloned from GitHub, it uses the version of Dart Sass specified in its pubspec *unless* that version ends in `-dev`, in which case it checks out the latest revision on GitHub.

 ## Continuous Integration